StevenTammen/bibledocs.org/content/community-overview.md

 The "in the Ichthys orbit" bit is important; the people in this section are a proper subset of those in the Ichthys and Friends section.
 Put simply, those of us who have grown to spiritual maturity under Ichthys and related ministries and are now endeavoring to formally teach others have probably "drunk the Kool-Aid" more than others, with a much deeper formal understanding of all teachings (rather than just a smaller subset), and an accompanying thirst to have complicated discussions about some of the finer points therein.
 But we have little interest in getting into long, in-depth, technical discussions (the sort that tend to dominate when we Bible teachers talk to each other) about topics we'd all rather simply presuppose.

-To put all that differently, this place is very niche; it is not for pastor-teachers generally, but only for pastor-teachers that fall within a specific range of beliefs -- primarily folks having a shared respect for the teachings of Ichthys and related ministries.
+To put all that differently, this place is very niche; it is not for pastor-teachers generally, but only for pastor-teachers that fall within a specific range of beliefs---primarily folks having a shared respect for the teachings of Ichthys and related ministries.
 (Not that all of us agree with every single thing that these ministries might teach; the point is that we generally have a lot of common ground).
-So while pastors (no matter your background and affiliations) are quite welcome on the forum (e.g., in the Protestant and Debate sections) -- in fact, we'd love to have your perspective! -- unless you are basically on the same wavelength as those of us already participating here in the Teachers section, it is unlikely that you'll be a good fit for this section specifically.
+So while pastors (no matter your background and affiliations) are quite welcome on the forum (e.g., in the Protestant and Debate sections)---in fact, we'd love to have your perspective!---unless you are basically on the same wavelength as those of us already participating here in the Teachers section, it is unlikely that you'll be a good fit for this section specifically.
 To the extent that your beliefs differ greatly from the rest of us, your views will always be under attack, and we won't have much interest nor patience in talking about some of the things you are likely interested in.
 That's the gist.
 So taking care here to include in this section only those who seem to be a definite match is as much for your own wellbeing as it is ours.

 As to why we have this section on top of the Ichthys and Friends section, it is basically so that deeper theological conversations can happen in this Teachers section without plugging up the wider Ichthys and Friends section with a lot of technical discussion that won't be relevant to most lay Christians.

 It also helps to keep certain conversations limited to teachers alone, for the same sort of reason as why it might not be the most appetizing for diners to peer back behind the kitchen curtain in a restaurant.
 If Christian teachers are cooks and their teachings food that has been effortfully prepared from raw ingredients, then seeing too much of the preparation process may make diners lose some of their appetite.
 In other words, to a degree, it is best to only place the appetizing finished product before them, and leave much of the preparation process out of sight and mind.

-## WhatsApp
+## Signal

-Our WhatsApp groups are international in scope and globally-minded, with folks from
+Our [Signal](https://signal.org/) groups are international in scope and globally-minded, with folks from

 - The US
-- The UK
 - Nigeria
 - Australia
 - Etc.

-We use WhatsApp because it supports talking (voice-over-IP), video, and text chat for folks across the world, without needing to worry about expensive international phone plans and the like.
-WhatsApp is used quite a lot internationally (although perhaps not quite as much in the US, for whatever reason).
+We use Signal because it supports talking (voice-over-IP), video, and text chat for folks across the world, without needing to worry about expensive international phone plans and the like.
+Messaging apps like Signal (cf. also [WhatsApp](https://www.whatsapp.com/), [Telegram](https://telegram.org/), etc.) are used quite a lot internationally (although perhaps not quite as much in the U.S., for whatever reason).
+As to why we chose Signal over some of the other options:

+- [GroupMe](https://groupme.com/) is very common in the U.S., but it requires a U.S. phone number, so that immediately rules it out as a workable option here.
+We have folks participating across the world, not just in the U.S.
+- Some folks are very concerned with data privacy, and Signal is widely considered to be the best chat app option in this regard.
+For example, WhatsApp is owned by Facebook's parent company (Meta), which does not exactly have the best track record with data privacy, and Telegram does not let you have end-to-end encrypted group chats (at least at time of writing).
+WhatsApp and Telegram are also both closed-source, and Telegram even rolls their own home-baked cryptographic encryption protocol, which the open-source cybersecurity types think is a big red flag.
+In any case, if we want to have privacy-minded folks participate in our communities, we need to use a privacy-conscious, secure app that these folks will be OK with.
+People who are fine with WhatsApp will probably have no real feelings about using Signal (other than having to set up another app, which takes all of 10 minutes), but there are many people who would never participate at all if we used WhatsApp, out of data privacy concerns.

+That's the gist for "why Signal?"

-The fact that WhatsApp conversations tend to be more casual to begin with -- and the fact that the medium is a bit more impermanent generally (over time, things get covered by new discussion) -- these are two of the many reasons that help explain why we have the WhatsApp groups in addition to the sub-forums, rather than just sticking with the forum platform alone.
+The fact that texting-based Signal conversations tend to be more casual to begin with---and the fact that the medium is a bit more impermanent generally (over time, things get covered by new discussion)---these are two of the many reasons that help explain why we have the Signal groups in addition to the sub-forums, rather than just sticking with the forum platform alone.
 They really are apples and oranges, to a degree.

 Sometimes people end up directly messaging or calling each other too, individual-to-individual.
 That can be a very positive thing.
 We do ask that people respect the privacy of others though, and be careful to only get more personally involved if both sides truly want it.